-(defined as sales-profits), which is always defined.
+To avoid this problem, we look at the direct impact of the reform on the logarithm of cost (defined as sales-profits), which is always defined.
 The effect on profit for any particular firm or for the average firm can then be recovered from the estimate of the reform on sales and costs, without sample selection bias.
-The increase in sales is accompanied by an increase in cost of comparable magnitude: the coefficient on the BIG \ POST interaction is 0.187 in the sample with change in limit, and only 0.005 in the sample without change in limit.
+The increase in sales is accompanied by an increase in cost of comparable magnitude: the coefficient on the BIGPOST interaction is 0.187 in the sample with change in limit, and only 0.005 in the sample without change in limit.

-For comparison, we also present the results on directly estimating the profit equation in column (4).
-The effect on profit is very large.
-The coefficient of the interaction BIG \ POST in the sample with change in limit is 0.54, with a standard error of 0.28.
+For comparison, we also present the results on directly estimating the profit equation in column (5).
+The coefficient of the interaction BIGPOST in the sample with change in limit is 0.54, with a standard error of 0.28.